kagaries-edition/kagaries-edition-public/README.md

 [Kaizo Edition Discord](https://discord.com/invite/aG4a2vEEvu) You must be 13+

+You can now use chat colors in chat, [Here](https://htmlcolorcodes.com/minecraft-color-codes/) is where you can find the color codes, they do start with §

 # Installation

 Go to one of the [releases](https://github.com/archerv123456/minecraft-kaizo-editon-public/releases) and download either the jar ([java 18 recommend](https://www.oracle.com/java/technologies/javase/jdk18-archive-downloads.html)) or the exe for windows.